First steps after getting a job offer in Berlin and Germany

 Searching for an apartment online

-To look for a apartment online, there is an uncountable number of real-estate search engines.
+To look for an apartment online, there is an uncountable number of real-estate search engines.
 Which one to use is a matter of what you want and personal taste.

 The most popular search engine in Germany is immobilienscout24, and other big players are immonet, immowelt or immobilo.
 You will notice there are several prices advertised for a single flat, the one you care about is Warmmiete which is the rent + the running costs (which costs are included varies from apartment to apartment).
 Caution with Provision!
 It's not a deposit but the broker's commission, you have to pay it once and say goodbye to your money.
 Stick to provisionsfrei places if you have a limited budget.